-As the European Parliament Elections approach, our exchange students were surveyed on their motivations to vote in the near-term European Parliament elections (N=11,260).
-After analysing the results, 76% are motivated to do so, with 45% being extremely likely and 31% likely to vote.
+As the European Parliament Elections approach, our exchange students were surveyed on their motivations to vote in the near-term European Parliament elections (n=11260).
+After analysing the results, 66% are motivated to do so, with 45% being extremely likely and 21% likely to vote.
 Notably, 13% remain undecided.
-It is worth highlighting that ESN, under the EGiA (Erasmus Generation in Action) Project, will support mobile voters abroad in understanding their voting rights and processes.
+It's worth highlighting that ESN, under the EGIA (Erasmus Generation in Action) Project, will support mobile voters abroad in understanding their voting rights and processes.
 This initiative aims to empower Erasmus students to actively participate in the democratic process and ensure their voices are heard in the European Parliament elections.